jucian0/posts/multi-step-form-with-useform.md

 ## Codding steps

-Steps components should keep the form fields, and manage it.
+The components of the steps should contain the form fields, and manage them.

 ### Codding BasicInfoStep

-- The first thing we need to do is to import, and use `useWizard` hook, this hook manage the Wizard step position, it should be more convenient if we could manage it from `Form`, it could save some lines of code.
+- The first thing we need to do is import, and use the 'useWizard' hook.
+This hook manages the Wizard step position.
+It should be more convenient if we could manage it from `Form`, as it could save some lines of code.

-- The second step is to import, and use `usePersonForm` hook, we are going to use this hook here to register every field with the register function.
+As a second step, import the `usePersonForm` hook, as we are about to use it here, to register each field with the register function.

-- The last step is to add some buttons to navigate to next step, and to reset the form value.
+- The last step is to add some buttons to navigate to the next step and reset the form value.

 ```tsx
 import { Input, Text } from "@chakra-ui/react";